Josh Bell Player Props: Guardians vs. Athletics

-Josh Bell -- with a slugging percentage of .471 in his past 10 games, including two home runs -- will be in action for the Cleveland Guardians versus the Oakland Athletics, with Luis Medina on the mound, on June 20 at 7:10 PM ET.
+Josh Bell -- with a slugging percentage of .485 in his past 10 games, including two home runs -- will be in action for the Cleveland Guardians against the Oakland Athletics, with Paul Blackburn on the mound, on June 21 at 7:10 PM ET.

 Josh Bell Game Info & Props vs. the Athletics